anshuavinash-1/Mindfulness-with-Nature-App/COMMUNICATION.md

 * Purpose: Code review, issue tracking, project documentation
 * Review Time: <24 hours

+###  Branching and Reviews
+* Default branch: `main`
+* Future workflow: Will use `feature/*` branches with PR reviews when app development begins.
+* Once `feature/*` has completed, submit a Pull Request.
+* Pull Request will require at least 1 review from different teammate to be merged.
+* Once the Pull Request has been reviewed, the feature can be merged.

 ## Meeting Plan

 ### Internal Team Syncs